HomeKit Automation Guide - Taking Automations Beyond the Home App

 Using Controller for HomeKit:

-Tap Add condition on the Automation page.
+Tap AND the following conditions are met on the Automation page.

-Tap the Room containing the accessory
+the Room containing the accessory.

 Select the accessory to use.